Yiu-dororong/case-study-practice-1/README.md

 ```
 Some information, such ```TotalSteps``` and ```Calories``` are already included, so the corresponding sheets, hourlySteps and hourlyCalories, can be omitted unless more details are needed.
 The only extra information are intensity, heartrate, METs, sleeping time and weight log.

-However, after some research, Fitbit use heartrate and METs to create some high level data, such as intensity and classification of active minutes.
-I will come back to these data if needed.
+However, after some research, Fitbit use heartrate and METs to create some high level data, such as intensity and classification of active minutes, I will come back to these data if needed.

 Now, lets organise the sheets about sleeping time and weight log.
 For the sleeping time one, since it is in a long format that check whether the user is sleeping in every minute, so I run this code to find more metadata